RayanFrem/fyp2/README.md

 pip install -r requirements.txt

-6. create an .env file at the roote directory and put your Google API Key in variable
+6. create an .env file at the roote directory and put your Google API Key in variable GOOGLE_API_KEY

 ### Frontend Setup